Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 # Cycles

 *Time to complete: 15 minutes; Level: Intermediate*
-Requirements: Scenario, Data Node, Task

-[Cycles](https://docs.taipy.io/en/latest/manuals/core/concepts/cycle/) have been introduced to reflect business situations our customers frequently encounter.
+[Cycles](https://docs.taipy.io/en/latest/manuals/core/concepts/cycle/) have been introduced to reflect business situations our customers frequently encounter and can be extremely useful.

 For instance, a large fast food chain wants to generate sales forecasts for its stores every week.
 When creating a given scenario, it needs to be attached to a given week.
 And often, a single one will be published amongst all the scenarios generated for a given week.
 This kind of 'official' scenario is referred to as the 'Primary' scenario in Taipy Core.

 Note that Cycles can be ignored entirely if the business problem has no time frequency.